primaryodors/primarydock/README.md

 - Does not require CMake, but can be built on any recent *nix system using make, g++, and the C++14 Standard Library;
 - Interatomic parameters stored in flat text files that can be edited without recompiling the application.

-To Use PODock, please first clone the repository, then execute the following command:
+To Use primarydock, please first clone the repository, then execute the following command:

 ```
-make podock
+make primarydock
 ```

 If you are a developer contributing to the project, you can use `make` to build everything and run the test reports, or `make code` to just build the code and not run the tests.

 The application will require 3D maps of your target receptor(s) in PDB format.
-Please note that PODock does not currently hydrogenate PDB models that do not include hydrogen atoms, so if your model contains heavy atoms only, the accuracy of docking results may be severely compromised.
+Please note that primarydock does not currently hydrogenate PDB models that do not include hydrogen atoms, so if your model contains heavy atoms only, the accuracy of docking results may be severely compromised.
 PDBs for human olfactory receptors are provided in the pdbs folder for olfactory docking.
 They have been modified from the PDBs available at the GPCR-I-TASSER website: https://zhanggroup.org/GPCR-I-TASSER/